Divit-Lamba/Finance-Excel-Dashboard/README.md

 # 💰 Financial Dashboard – Revenue Analytics

-An interactive **Excel Financial Dashboard** designed to analyze revenue trends and sales performance across regions, products, and demographics.
+An interactive **Power BI Financial Dashboard** designed to analyze revenue trends and sales performance across regions, products, and demographics.
-It demonstrates a full analytics workflow, from **data cleaning** to **insightful visualization** using Excel’s advanced tools.
+It showcases a complete analytics workflow — from **data modeling and transformation** to **dynamic visualizations** for actionable insights.

 ---

 ## 🔧 Key Features
+- **Data Preparation:**
-- **Data Cleaning:** Refined and standardized regional, product, and demographic data.
+  - Cleaned, standardized, and transformed regional, product, and demographic data using Power Query.
 - **KPIs & Metrics:**
   - Total and Average Revenue by Region, Product, and Gender
   - Yearly and Quarterly Revenue Trends